Microsoft Azure Billing API Code Samples: RateCard API

 From your shell (ie: Git Bash, etc.) or command line, run the following command :

-Step 4: Run the application against your AAD tenant
+Step 3: Run the script against your AAD tenant

 When finished with Step 3, you should be able to successfully run the application, which will prompt you for your Azure AD credentials.
 Upon successful authentication, the API will be called and the results will be displayed in the console window.